appsmithorg/appsmith/CONTRIBUTING.md

     REACT_APP_ENVIRONMENT=DEVELOPMENT HOST=dev.appsmith.com craco start
     ```

-    - Change the API endpoint in the Nginx configuration available in `docker/templates/nginx-linux.conf.template` or `docker/templates/nginx-mac.conf.template`
+    - Change the API endpoint in the Nginx configuration available in `docker/templates/nginx-linux.conf.template` or `docker/templates/nginx-mac.conf.template`.
+You will have to run `start-https.sh` script again after making the change.

 6. Go to [https://dev.appsmith.com](https://dev.appsmith.com) on your browser